Hospital Discharge Planning: A Guide for Families and Caregivers

 - Evaluation of the patient by qualified personnel

-- Discussion with the patient or his representative
+- Discussion with the patient and/or their representative and involving them in the planning

 - Planning for homecoming or transfer to another care facility

-- Determining whether caregiver training or other support is needed
+- Determining the need for caregiver training or any other support

 - Referrals to a home care agency and/or appropriate support organizations in the community